 Český Krumlov

 Our day in Český Krumlov felt like we were stepping onto the pages of a fairytale.
-It was a picture-perfect town complete with winding cobblestone streets, medieval buildings, a little river running through the town, and a castle on a hill.
+It was a picture-perfect town complete with cobblestone streets, medieval buildings, a winding river, and a castle on a hill.

-We boarded buses and left the port of Linz, Austria and within about 20 minutes we crossed the border into Czech Republic.
-We travelled a little farther until we reached this magical little town on a bend of the Vltava River, which is a UNESCO World Heritage Site.
+After arriving in the port of Linz, Austria, (while on our river cruise) we boarded buses and within about 20 minutes we crossed the border into the Czech Republic.
+We travelled a little farther until we reached a magical little town on a bend of the Vltava River - a UNESCO World Heritage Site.

-Our knowledgeable guide began our tour by taking us up into the Castle that dates back to the 13th century and was originally built by the Rosenberg family.
+Our knowledgeable guide began the tour by taking us up into the Castle that dates back to the 13th century and was originally built by the Rosenberg family.

 The Rosenbergs, a prominent Bohemian noble family, settled in the region and played a prominent role in both the castle and the region from the 13th to the 17th centuries.
 Its coat of arms included a rose with five petals, one for each branch of the family.